Red foxes in Australia: Western Shield Program

 Western Australian state government authorities conduct aerial and hand baiting on almost 35000 km2 to control foxes (and feral cats) as part of the Western Shield pest management program.

 Fox Free Tasmania program

-According to the Tasmanian government, red foxes were introduced to the previously fox-free island of Tasmania in 1999 or 2000, posing a significant threat to native wildlife, including the eastern bettong, and an eradication program conducted by the Tasmanian Department of Primary Industries and Water has been established.
+According to the state government of Tasmania, red foxes were introduced to the previously fox-free island of Tasmania in 1999 or 2000, posing a significant threat to native wildlife, including the eastern bettong, and an eradication program conducted by the Tasmanian Department of Primary Industries and Water was established.
 An independent member of the Tasmanian state Parliament, Ivan Dean, has claimed that the fox introductions are a hoax, a claim the Minister for Primary Industry, David Llewellyn described as a "load of rubbish".
-Tasmania is estimated to have the carrying capacity to support a population of up to 300,000 foxes.